 Alan Jones is a violinist (now retired) and composer based in Merseyside, England.
 He graduated from the University of Liverpool with the degree of MMus (specialising in composition under the supervision of James Wishart) in 2000.
 His Sinfonietta was given its first performance by the Liverpool Mozart Orchestra to great acclaim on 3rd November 2007.
-A recording of his Three Times Five for large chamber ensemble is due for release by Ablaze Records in summer 2020.
+A recording of his Three Times Five for large chamber ensemble is due for release by Ablaze Records on 15 January 2021.
 He is particularly interested in tonality but within a variety of modes, not just major and minor.
 This includes experimenting with some microtonal modes as well as the old church modes.
 Some of his scores can be viewed on the British Music Collection and some. can be purchased through Score Exchange.

 Alan was born in Liverpool in 1935 and was educated at Quarry Bank High School now Calderstones School.
 He studied the violin privately and was a member of the Merseyside Youth Orchestra now the LPYO.
 After completing National Service (mainly in the Light Orchestra of the Royal Corps of Signals), he studied Chemistry at the University of Liverpool and started his career as a research chemist, but following postgraduate research at the Manchester College of Science and Technology (now part of the University of Manchester), he followed an administrative career at the University of Liverpool.
 Throughout this time he remained active as a violinist (particularly with the Liverpool Mozart Orchestra) and through further private study.